glygener/glycositeminer/README.md

 ## Step-1: download data generated in this study
-Use the following commands to download and unpack data used by the pipeline
+Use the following commands to download and unpack data used by the pipeline.
+The tarball files downloaded in this step are:

+medline_extracts.tar.gz -- glycosylation terms containing sentences extracted from PubMed abstracts pubtator_extracts.tar.gz -- extracts from PubTator archive gene_info.tar.gz -- files used to map Gene IDs to Ensembl locus glygen.tar.gz -- reference dataset files downloaded from data.glygen.org misc.tar.gz -- misc files used by the pipeline

+If you wish to complile "medline_extracts.tar.gz" and "pubtator_extracts.tar.gz" starting from original PubMed and Putator downloads, instructions are given at the bottom of this README.

 ```
 mkdir -p $DATA_PATH/downloads